m8pple/arch2-2014-cw1/README.md

-specification itself is available online, for example: http://math-atlas.sourceforge.net/devel/assembly/mips-iv.pdf There are multiple revisions or extensions of the instruction set, so rememer that we are only considering MIPS-1.
+specification itself is available online, for example: http://math-atlas.sourceforge.net/devel/assembly/mips-iv.pdf There are multiple revisions or extensions of the instruction set, so remember that we are only considering MIPS-1.

 I think this is quite a nice break-down of the instructions, but be careful about the details: